 Whilst looking for something a bit different to serve as a dessert I came across Key Lime Pie.
 Of course I have heard of it like most but as I had never made it before I was keen to have a go.

-My usual dessert that I make similar to this is Zingy Lemon Cheesecake.
+Another dessert similar to this is Zingy Lemon Cheesecake.

 Key Lime Pie is an American dessert and originates from Key West in Florida.
 It gets its name from the key limes grown in that area.